kuzzleio/documentation-old/src/guide/essentials/cli.md

 #          --mappings <file>      apply mappings from file
 ```

-The `start` command starts a Kuzzle Core instance in the foreground.
+The `start` command starts a Kuzzle Backend instance.

-This command also allows to initialize the storage layer with preset mappings (`--mappings`) and documents (`--fixtures`).
+Using this command you can also initialize the storage layer mapping rules, using the mappings `--mappings` options, and the storage layer documents using the `--fixtures` option.

 #### `--mappings`

-Loads mappings from a file and applies them to the storage layer.
+Loads mapping rules from a file and apply them to the storage layer.

-The file must be a JSON file of the following structure:
+The input file must be a JSON file with the following structure:

 ```json
 {